June Sutor: Early life and education

 Sutor was born in New Zealand, in the Auckland suburb of Parnell, on 6 June 1929, the daughter of Victor Edward Sutor, a coach builder, and Cecilia Maud Sutor (née Craner).
 She was educated at St Cuthbert's College, and went on to study chemistry at Auckland University College.
-She graduated Master of Science with first-class honours in 1952 and, supervised by Frederick Llewellyn, she graduated with her first PhD in 1954.
+She graduated Master of Science with first-class honours in 1952 and, supervised by Frederick John Llewellyn, she graduated with her first PhD in 1954.
 She published her first single-author Acta Crystallographica paper, The unit cell and space group of ethyl nitrolic acid, whilst a student.

 In 1954, Sutor went to the United Kingdom, and took up a travelling scholarship and Bathurst Studentship at Newnham College, Cambridge.
 There, she earned a PhD on the structures of purines and nucleosides in 1958.
 During her second doctorate, Sutor identified the structure of caffeine, and showed that it can readily recrystallise in its monohydrate form.